bettersize

-What is the compressibility and Hausner ratio?
+What are the compressibility and Hausner ratio?

 2023-02-10WIKI

-The compressibility and the Hausner ratio can be calculatedusing the bulk density and the tapped density, which are utilized to indicate the flowability of powder material.
+The compressibility and the Hausner ratio can be calculated using the bulk density and the tapped density, which are utilized to indicate the flowability of powder material.

 The calculation of the compressibility: